Types of Trusts

 Revocable Living Trust

 A Revocable Living Trust is a type of trust that can be amended, revised, and revoked during the lifetime of the grantor.
 On the death of the grantor, the trust becomes irrevocable and can no longer be amended, revised, or revoked.
-Revocable Living Trusts are often used in conjunction with a Pour-Over Will.
+Revocable Living Trusts are typically used in conjunction with a Pour-Over Will.

 Revocable Living Trusts can be beneficial in the following situations: